Axes, Not Stacks: Typology as Tension, Not Ranking

 It arrives already packaged as a “stack,” a ladder of capacities, a ranked list of strengths and weaknesses.
 Top means strong, bottom means weak, and growth means climbing.
 Once that framing settles in, it quietly changes what typology feels like.
 It stops being a descriptive language for recurring patterns and starts becoming a performance metric.

-That shift shows up as comparison.
-As type envy.
-As the impulse to “do our type correctly,” as if a human being could be reduced to a single optimized style.
+That shift shows up as comparison, type envy, and the impulse to “do our type correctly,” as if a human being could be reduced to a single optimized style.
 The ladder teaches us to protect the top and hide the bottom.

 In Nafsychology™, typology is not treated as a ladder.
 It is treated as a set of tensions that must be held in relationship, because ranking trains the wrong instinct.
 It trains the ego, meaning the self-image we defend, to enthrone what already feels competent and dismiss what feels difficult.